calio/writer/README.md

 2. Enable **Developer mode** (toggle in top right)
 3. Click **Load unpacked**
 4. Select the folder containing `manifest.json`
-5. The ReplyForge AI icon should appear in your extensions bar
+5. The Writer AI icon should appear in your extensions bar

 ## ⚙️ Configuration

-1. Click the ReplyForge AI icon in your Chrome toolbar
+1. Click the Writer AI icon in your Chrome toolbar
 2. Select your **AI Provider** (Anthropic or OpenAI)
 3. Enter your **API Key**:
    - For Anthropic: Get your key at [console.anthropic.com](https://console.anthropic.com/)